Rare 1800’s Crow Indian beaded Tomahawk drop. Measures 26” x 3”1/2 wide. $4750

 Exceedingly rare circa 1760-1780 Great Lakes birch bark knife sheath in superb porcupine quilled in an artistic charming dogwood floral motif consisting of white dogwood flowers and buds with yellow centers attached to a delicate motif of quilled green branches/ leaves.
 Sheath measures 8.75 inches. $3750

-OLD KNIFE DAGGER.
+OLD INDIAN KNIFE DAGGER.

 Rare old knife wrapped in cloth.
-Blade measures 7.5” and overall 12”. $1595
+Blade measures 7.5” and overall, 12”. $1595

 OLD TRADE KNIFE ELK HORN GRIPS.